Is Drinking Vitamin Water Safe While Pregnant? Complete Guide

 Specific Types of Vitamin Water During Pregnancy

-Vitamin Water comes in so many varieties these days, that it can be tricky to know which are safest when you’re expecting.
-Here’s a quick rundown of some popular options:
+Vitamin Water comes in so many varieties these days, it can be tricky to know which are safest when you’re expecting.
+Here’s a quick rundown on some popular options:

 • Vitamin Water Zero – Uses artificial sweeteners instead of sugar.
-There are mixed opinions on whether these are okay during pregnancy, so chat with your doctor.
+There are mixed opinions on whether these are okay during pregnancy, so chat with your doc.

 • Vitamin Water Energy – Packed with caffeine for an energy boost.
-However, 125mg per bottle is very high for pregnancy.
+But 125mg per bottle is very high for pregnancy.
 Limit to 1/2 bottle max if you choose this one.

 • Vitamin Water Defense – Great for immune-boosting vitamin C. One of the safer options during pregnancy.